 On Elba Island, take the Great Elba Crossing, a roughly 60km excursion route that cuts across the island from east to west.
 If you have limited time, simply reach the Monte Capanne summit from Marciana Marina in 2 to 3 hours.

-From September 24 to October 9, join the Walking Festival island excursions in Pianosa, Giannutri, Elba, Giglio and Capraia.
+In Spring and Autumn, join the Walking Festival island excursions in Pianosa, Giannutri, Elba, Giglio and Capraia.
 Participation is free, but booking is mandatory.

 Elba Island offers great places for free climbing, such as the granite cliffs on the western side or those in the Costa dei Gabbiani on the island’s southeastern side suitable both for expert climbers or beginners.
 Here is a list of areas on the Island of Elba suitable for mountain climbing